richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Standards track documents shall include the following notice:

-	The IETF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
-Information on the IETF's procedures with respect to rights in standards-track and standards-related documentation
+    The IETF takes no position regarding the validity or scope of ...content elided to avoid confusion; please see section 10.4 of RFC 2026...
-	can be found in BCP-11.
-Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementors or users of this specification can be obtained from the IETF Secretariat.
+    obtained from the IETF Secretariat.

 The IETF encourages all interested parties to bring to its attention, at the earliest possible time, the existence of any